-7.8 The University is committed to safeguarding and promoting the welfare of all students studying at the University, but takes additional steps in relation to those aged under eighteen years of age who are considered children in English law.

-- 7.9 The University requires parental/carer consent before admitting any student who will be under the age of eighteen at the point of enrolment.
+- 7.8 The University is committed to safeguarding and promoting the welfare of all students studying at the University, but takes additional steps in relation to those aged under eighteen years of age who are considered children in English law. - 7.9 The University requires parental/carer consent before admitting any student who will be under the age of eighteen at the point of enrolment.
 These prospective students are therefore identified as part of the application process and both the prospective student and the parent or carer are asked to sign and return a confirmation or consent form.
 However, if a prospective student is living independently from their parents and can evidence their independent living status, the University will not require parental consent. - 7.10 The content of some modules and courses at university can sometimes include legitimate themes, discussions or viewing of films rated 18, which could be considered of an adult nature.
 Where students under the age of eighteen are enrolled on a course of study, course leaders will be made aware of their presence and asked to adapt their approach as appropriate. - 7.11 Students under the age of eighteen whose parent/carer is not based in the UK are required to provide details of a UK based guardian who can act as a contact in the event of an emergency.
 The UK based guardian can be a nominated friend or relative living in the UK, or a guardian appointed through a guardianship organisation who offer such services. - 7.12 Schools are responsible for making the student's academic tutor and course leader aware of minors enrolled on their courses and course leaders are responsible for amending content appropriately.
 The School Administration Managers have access to an Under 18 report on the COGNOS dashboard to help inform this process. - 7.13 The details of students' parent/guardian contact details for students under the age of 18 at the start of each academic year will be indexed on the University's Student Record system. - 7.14 It is the responsibility of the Executive Dean to ensure that prospective students whose parent or carers are non-UK based have an appropriate UK based guardian appointed from induction.
-Prospective students without an appropriate guardian may be withdrawn from their studies until the situation can be resolved. - 7.15 Further information on the University's Safeguarding Vulnerable Groups Policy can be found on the NTU website.
+Prospective students without an appropriate guardian may be withdrawn from their studies until the situation can be resolved. - 7.15 Further details on safeguarding and support for minors, vulnerable adults, and other groups are available on our website: Safeguarding Vulnerable Groups Policy circumstances may include illness or bereavement, resulting from existing medical conditions and disabilities, or be as a result of difficult home situations.

-Mitigating circumstances
+Mitigating Circumstances